srcfl/srcful-documentation/docs/sourceful-terms/terms.md

 ### 4. New versions

-- Sourceful are entitled to update, upgrade and modify the Services at all times.
-Significant changes will, in Sourceful’s discretion, be communicated to the End User directly or by notice on Sourceful’s website.
+- Sourceful is entitled to update, upgrade, and modify the cloud-based Services and application features at all times.
+Significant changes will, in Sourceful's discretion, be communicated to the End User directly or by notice on Sourceful's website.

 - These Terms and Conditions apply to updates, upgrades and supplements to the original Services, unless Sourceful provides other terms along with the update, upgrade or supplement.

-- The End User acknowledges and agrees that Sourceful may stop providing and/or modify the Services (or any features within the Services) to the End User or to other users at Sourceful’s sole discretion, subject to thirty (30) days’ prior notice to the End User.
+- The End User acknowledges and agrees that Sourceful may stop providing and/or modify cloud-based Services or app features at Sourceful's sole discretion, subject to thirty (30) days' prior notice to the End User.
+Such modifications do not affect the local functionality of the Zap device.

 ---

-### 5. No warranty
+### 5. Disclaimer of Warranty (Cloud Services and Software)

-- Except as expressly specified herein, the Services is provided “as is” and “as available” without warranty of any kind, whether express or implied.
-Sourceful does not warrant that the Services will be compatible with any End User material or data or otherwise meet the End User´s requirements, or that operation will be uninterrupted or error-free.
+- Except as expressly specified in Appendix 1 (Hardware Warranty), the cloud-based Services and software are provided "as is" and "as available" without warranty of any kind, whether express or implied.
+Sourceful does not warrant that the Services will be compatible with any End User material or data or otherwise meet the End User's requirements, or that operation will be uninterrupted or error-free.

-- Sourceful does not warrant that the output or result of using the Services will be correct, error-free or otherwise meet the End User’s requirements.
+- Sourceful does not warrant that the output or result of using the Services will be correct, error-free or otherwise meet the End User's requirements.

+- For warranty terms relating to the Zap hardware device, see Appendix 1, Section 4.

 ## 6. Limitation of Liability

 To the fullest extent permitted by law, Sourceful is not liable for indirect or consequential losses, including loss of data, income, or savings.
 Nothing in these Terms limits liability for gross negligence, willful misconduct, or consumer rights under mandatory law.

+## 6A.
+Defects and Complaints (Consumer Purchases)

+If the Zap device is defective or does not conform to the purchase agreement, you have the right to remedies under Swedish consumer purchase law (konsumentköplagen).

+You must notify Sourceful of any defect within a reasonable time after discovery.
+Contact support@sourceful.energy with a description of the issue.

+Available remedies, in order of priority:
+1. **Repair or replacement** - Sourceful will remedy the defect through repair or replacement at no cost to you.
+2. **Price reduction** - If repair or replacement cannot be carried out within a reasonable time, you may claim a proportionate price reduction.
+3. **Cancellation** - If the defect is material and remedies above are not available, you may cancel the purchase and receive a full refund.

+This right to complain applies for defects that existed at the time of delivery, even if discovered later.
+Claims may be made within three (3) years from delivery.

+These rights are in addition to any commercial warranty provided by Sourceful.

 ---